kenesparta/fullcycle-clean-architecture/README.md

 ## GRPC

 1. You can download the **evans CLI** from [this link](https://github.com/ktr0731/evans).
-2. Run the evans client by tipping this command:
+2. Run the evans client by tipping this command, run this in the root directory:
    ```sh
    evans --proto internal/infra/grpc/protofiles/order.proto repl
    ```